SAP/business-document-processing/API.md

 automatically.
 Default is 'application/pdf'.
 The 'constants.py' file contains CONTENT_TYPE_[JPEG, PDF, PNG, TIFF, UNKNOWN] that can be used here.
 - Argument header_fields: A list of header fields to be extracted.
 Can be given as list of strings or as comma separated string.
-If none are given, no header fields will be extracted
+If none are given, no header fields will be extracted.
+Will be ignored, if schema_id is provided
 - Argument line_item_fields: A list of line item fields to be extracted.
 Can be given as list of strings or as comma separated string.
-If none are given, no line item fields will be extracted
+If none are given, no line item fields will be extracted.
+Will be ignored, if schema_id is provided.
 - Argument template_id: (optional) The ID of the template to be used for this document
+- Argument schema_id: (optional) The ID of the schema to be used for the document.
+Only schema_id OR header_fields and line_item_fields can be used.
+If given, header_fields and line_item_fields are ignored
 - Argument received_date: (optional) The date the document was received
 - Argument enrichment: (optional) A dictionary of entities that should be used for entity matching
 - Argument return_null_values: Flag if fields with null as value should be included in the response or not.